 SDG target 6.3 aims to improve ambient water quality, eliminate dumping and minimize the release of hazardous chemicals and materials, halve the proportion of untreated wastewater and substantially increase recycling and safe reuse globally.
-Industry has a role to play in supporting the attainment of SDG 6.3 by improving wastewater treatment and increasing the amount of wastewater reused.
-Businesses should recycle wastewater in a way that derives optimal value from the process in the form of water, materials and energy for reuse.
+Industry has a critical role to play in supporting the attainment of SDG 6.3.
+The Wastewater Zero initiative aims to mobilize business to reduce the impact of wastewater pollution and drive performance improvements for wastewater management that benefit climate, biodiversity and water security.

 Approximately 80% of wastewater globally is discharged directly into freshwater and oceans, contributing to ecosystem degradation and biodiversity loss.
 A large proportion of this untreated or partially treated wastewater is used for irrigation, leading to environmental and human health issues.
 Untreated wastewater is also a source of greenhouse gas emissions and significantly impacts biodiversity loss.